UK Transition

 What does the UK's departure specifically mean to your business?

-Complete this Government tool to gain an understanding of the specific actions you need to take based on your business' operations and also your personal circumstances.
+Complete this Government tool to gain an understanding of the specific actions you should to take based on your business' operations and also your personal circumstances.

 Detailed information on key actions:

-Outlined below are a number of specific areas that Oxfordshire businesses need to review to ensure they can continue to operate following the UK transition.
+Outlined below are a number of specific areas that Oxfordshire businesses should review to ensure they can continue to operate following the UK transition.

 The process for importing goods from the EU will change.
 Oxfordshire businesses will need to complete the following actions to continue importing from EU countries from 1 January 2021.